gcruzgar/UKsurvey/README.md

 - number of bedrooms
 - household composition

 A table with the frequency of each possible 5-dimensional state can be obtained using [crosstabulation](scripts/crosstabulation.py).
 The program can take any number of waves as input and outputs one table per wave (in CSV format).

-Definitions of variables are different to those in census so need to remap the data.
+The outputs of this script can be used as the seed in household_microsynth.

 Note: reading in wave f produces a pandas warning due to mixed types in columns (395,396,399,400), these columns are dates and are not used in the crosstabulation so just ignore.
 Whenever you read in the file for wave f, this error will appear unless you specify the column types dtype={'column_name': dtype}.
 (Note: setting dtype=object will silence the warning, but will not make it more memory efficient.)